jjlg90/Real-Bread/testing.md

   * Filled and submitted form for testing.
 Email received in mailbox. - Check
  ![responsive-design](/assets/images/email1-testing.jpg)
 * Feature is expected to send a confirmation email to the user.
   * Filled and submitted form for testing.
-Email received in personalmailbox. - Check
+Email received in personal mailbox. - Check
  ![responsive-design](/assets/images/email2-testing.jpg)